Alvor1991/PP4-Physio/README.md

 GitHub projects were used as a project management tool with a Kanban board to track user stories, focus on tasks, and monitor progress.

+**Story points** are assigned using the Fibonacci sequence (3, 5, 8) to represent the relative complexity and effort involved in each task:

+### 1. User can register an account to book and manage appointments (**3 Story Points**)
+* AC1: Register with a form, account is created.
+* AC2: Valid username and password register the account.
+* AC3: Redirected to "My Profile" page, see a no bookings message.

+### 2. Admin can manage content to keep info up-to-date (**8 Story Points**)
+* AC1: Admin dashboard access to edit/update content.
+* AC2: Treatment updates reflected on the public site.
+* AC3: Edit treatment content and prices accurately.

+### 3. User can access the website on any device for a seamless experience (**3 Story Points**)
+* AC1: Website layout adjusts to fit mobile screens.
+* AC2: Content remains readable when resizing the browser.
+* AC3: Navigation menu collapses into mobile-friendly version.

+### 4. User can view the home page to get an overview of services (**3 Story Points**)
+* AC1: Home page shows introduction and service overview.
+* AC2: Scroll to see user testimonials.
+* AC3: Call-to-action buttons for booking or learning more.

+### 5. User can view therapist info to learn about credentials (**3 Story Points**)
+* AC1: About page shows therapist’s biography and credentials.
+* AC2: Read content to understand services and experience.
+* AC3: Contact form for questions or more information.

+### 6. User can view treatments to choose appropriate therapy (**5 Story Points**)
+* AC1: Treatments page lists available services.
+* AC2: Click on treatment to see detailed description.
+* AC3: Understand benefits and pricing of each treatment.

+### 7. User can create an appointment to schedule a therapy session (**5 Story Points**)
+* AC1: Booking form shows available slots.
+* AC2: Selected treatment is added to the booking.
+* AC3: Confirmation received once appointment is created.

+### 8. User can view appointments to see scheduled sessions (**5 Story Points**)
+* AC1: Log in to see upcoming and past bookings.
+* AC2: View details like date, time, and treatment.
+* AC3: Navigate to detailed appointment information.

+### 9. User can update appointments to change session details (**5 Story Points**)
+* AC1: Edit appointment to see current details.
+* AC2: Update date, time, or treatment, reflecting changes.
+* AC3: Confirmation received after updating appointment.

+### 10. User can delete appointments to cancel a session (**5 Story Points**)
+* AC1: Delete appointment prompts for confirmation.
+* AC2: Confirm to remove appointment from the list.
+* AC3: Message confirms appointment cancellation.

+Below is the Kanban board I uses to track user stories:

 **Start**
 ![User Stories Progress - Start](assets/readme_files/start.png)